Boot Camp: Last Resort

-In my endless configuration with my computer set-up, I ran into my second major issue with Boot Camp, and managed to find a working solution worth documenting.
+In my endless tinkering with my computer set-up, I ran into my second major issue with Boot Camp, and managed to find a working solution worth documenting.
 Starting with a single Mac OS X Leopard volume, Boot Camp Assistant kept failing and reporting “not enough space left on device” while attempting to live-partition my hard drive into two partitions for OS X and Windows (newer versions of Mac OS X can partition hard drives while booted, without any formatting).
 However, I had over 50% of the drive’s capacity free, so there should have been lots of space left on the drive.
 Clearly something was amiss…

 Having started out with computers as a relatively old school Mac user – one who had to backup and erase a hard drive to partition it – I was immediately suspicious of the new-ish live-partition tool.
 To work around that, I tried booting the Leopard DVD and running Disk Utility from the Utilities menu, then partitioning the drive using that method.
 Again, I was met failure, but with an ambiguous “partition error” on which Disk Utility did not elaborate.
 The “Verify Disk” command reported that my volume was in good shape, despite my suspicions of corruption.
 DiskWarrior 4 also confirmed that the volume’s directory structure was intact.
 With 90+ GB free on my MacBook Pro’s 160 GB disk, how could I have “not enough space” to simply slice off a 20 GB Windows partition for run-of-the-mill use?